Hemaatchu/OS-Linux-commands-Shell-script/README.md

 ./ifnested.sh
 ## OUTPUT

 ```

-/root The object exists, is it a file?
+“/home/sec The object exists, is it a file?”
-No,/root it is not a file!
+“No,/home/sec it is not a file!”
+“But /home/sec/.bash_history is a file!”

 ```

 # using numeric test comparisons